LucaBarden/Nit/README.md

 - Refactor Code
 - Add Possibility to add Folders (In Generall multiple Files at once)
 - Add Status Command to list unstaged Changes
-- Add Command reset to reset changes that have been made
 - Maybe add File Compression and Decompression for Commits in the end
 - Rework Hashing with Guava